khoulihan/mkprojectdir/README.md

 A template is just a directory structure with whatever files are required for the project type in question.

 File and directory names in a template can include variables wrapped in braces (e.g. `{Project Name}.md`).
 In this event, values will be requested interactively and these variables will be replaced in the destination.

+Text files of several types will also be searched for variables to replace.
+Variables should be wrapped in double braces (`{{...}}`) for markdown, plain-text, HTML, TOML and INI files, and double angle brackets (`<<...>>`) for JSON, YAML and Python files.
+Other file types are not searched at this time.